alexander-georgiev/wp-snippets/devops.md

 ## Command Prompt (Windows)
 1. Login to SSH - `ssh user@host` you can copy the command here
-Then asks for password - cannot be copied!
-Navigate to directories like - cd www
+Aftewards, asks for password - cannot be copied!
+Finally, navigate to directories like - cd www

 2. Move db to local, directly type in windows powershell `ssh root@ipaddress "mysqldump -u dbuser -p dbname | gzip -9" > dblocal.sql.gz`